thombles/hashgood/README.md

 This program arose from dissatisfaction with the [workarounds required for traditional tools](https://thomask.sdf.org/blog/2019/05/05/techniques-for-verifying-shasums-conveniently.html).

+## Installing

+Pre-compiled binaries for common platforms can be downloaded [from the releases page](https://github.com/thombles/hashgood/releases).
+Otherwise you can build it yourself; see the next section.

 ## Compiling

 `hashgood` targets stable Rust.
 With a Rust toolchain installed, clone the repository and run: